 About the tutor

-Angelika Wienrich is a Certificate tutor on the counselling faculty here at the Gestalt Centre as well as a guest tutor to the Diploma level.
+Angelika Wienrich is a former Certificate tutor on the counselling faculty at the Gestalt Centre as well as a guest tutor at Diploma level.
 She also offers this experiential weekend short course and a weekend entitled Free Fall – Creative Writing as Therapy .
 She has been a psychotherapist since 1988 and has a background in research and higher education.
 She has also worked as a staff counsellor within the NHS.
 She holds a Postgraduate Diploma in Creative Writing in Personal Development from Sussex University gained in 1999 and is a member of the Playback Theatre Company.

 £240 self-funded / £283 sponsored